coohom/cloud-docs/src/user_manual.md

-# Introduction
+# Introduction to Minervas Online System

 EUS (Environment Understanding Solution) is a scene cognitive training data set solution for the indoor agent industry.
-Users use EUS to generate large-scale low-cost scene recognition data sets based on KJL's massive scene sets.
+Users use EUS to generate large-scale low-cost scene recognition data sets based on Coohom's massive scene sets.

 <span style="color:blue">*Comments:* Some figs contain Chinese needs to be removed.</span>

+<span style="color:red">*Comments:* will refine it</span>

 # Basic configuration